Skip Navigation

 Across continents, women have consistently been at the heart of volunteer movements.

-Within the UK alone, around 56% of the female population volunteer, and in a huge range of roles.
+Within the UK, some sources say as many as 56% of the female population take part in volunteering in some way, and in a huge range of roles.
 Whether they are mentoring young girls, supporting survivors of domestic violence, advocating for education or leading climate action initiatives, female volunteers are catalysts for change.
 Their work often fills the gaps where systems fall short.

 Breaking Barriers Through Service